Anooshakhalid/Integrated-Environmental-Monitoring-system/README.md

 Build
 -----
-Integrated-Environmental-Monitoring-system is built with gcc; all generated objects files are placed into the bin/ folder and linked with the required dependencies.
+Integrated-Environmental-Monitoring-system is built with gcc; all generated objects files are placed in repository and folders in it and linked with the required dependencies.
-The Integrated-Environmental-Monitoring-system is executable by main.c file.
+The Integrated-Environmental-Monitoring-system is executable by main1.c file.

 How it works
 ------------
 We hard coded the city "Karachi" to the API.
 Any city whose data has to be monitored can be hard coded to the free api.
 Our program run by Auotomation on our Linux machine 7 days of the week.
+For Automation we have made a bash file named enviro_system.sh which runs by cron jab applied in our machine.
 In each execution it fatches the weather data from he API in the json form, store raw data, shows a short report on terminal showing Temperature, Weather, Humidity, Wind Speed, Wind Direction, Atmospheric Pressure.
 A threshold value of Humidity has been set.
 Whenever the Humidity eceeds the threshold value an email alert is sent to the user while keeping track of the email record in an another text file.
 At the end of the week when the record of all 7 days weather condition has been recorded, our program generates a Report of whole week's weather trends.

 Usage
 -----